imarsman/vagrant-docker-provider/README.md

 # vagrant-docker-provider

+I'd like to thank [rofrano](https://github.com/rofrano/vagrant-docker-provider) for the code for this project that I was able to use to do my own experimentation.
+I very much appreciate the open source ethos which I think moves humanity forward in knowledge and collaboration.

-This project was forked from another which included a multi-architecture build and storage of the built container in a remote repository.
+As mentioned above, this project was forked from another which included a multi-architecture build and storage of the built container in a remote repository.
 At the moment I am just wishing to be able to have an amd64 base Docker container that can be used to run Vagrant on a Mac M1.
 There is a fair bit of the forked project's logic, which I will adjust to fit my use case up over time.

 One of my use cases is being able to use Vagrant to run an Intel Docker container under Vagrant.
 I have determined that this can be done.
 I accomplished this by